opensearch-project/opensearch-spark/docs/opensearch-table.md

 Once the catalog is configured, you can use Spark SQL to query OpenSearch indices as tables:

 - The namespace **MUST** be `default`.
-- When using a wildcard index name or a comma-separated index name as the table, it **MUST** be wrapped in backticks.
+- When using a wildcard index name, it **MUST** be wrapped in backticks.

 Example: